jamesatracy/Backbone.php/docs/backbone_class.md

 ## Backbone.class

 The Backbone class is the heart of a Backbone.php application.
-It is a static class that handles routes and module loading as well as servers as a namespace for global objects and variables.
+It is a static class that handles routes and module loading as well as serves as a namespace for global objects and variables.

-`$rootBackbone::$root`
+### $root `Backbone::$root`

 A public static string representing the web root relative to the domain name.
 If your web root is in the root of your domain name, then $root should be set to "/".
 If, say, your web root is in "www.example.com/app/" then $root should be set to "/app/".
-This is required for the Html class to properly format links.
+This is required for the Router to match urls and for the Html class to properly format links.

 ### $config `Backbone::$config`

 A public static configuration object to hold all of your application's configuration settings.
-The $config variable is a DataSet object that exposes get() and set() methods that maniuplate key => value pairs.
+The $config variable is a `DataSet` object that exposes get() and set() methods that maniuplate key => value pairs.
 Keys can be namespaced using the "." operator.
 Values can be of any type.
 Some core Backbone.php classes (such as MySQL) may make use of the $config object (these will always be prefixed by the name of the class) so be sure that your key names are unique.

 	Backbone::$config.set("app.debugging", false);
 	Backbone::$config.set("mysql.log", true);